techn0z3n/scrim-bot-deobf/README.md

 - some kind of coding knowledge

 ## setup
-1. maake sure your bot is in a discord server (with sufficent permissions)
+1. make sure your bot is in a discord server (with sufficent permissions)
 2. install the required files from `requirements.txt`
 3. the **required** json files, their contents should be empty "{}"
 4. putting your bots token in the .env file, the one in the example will **not** work.